Kelechikizito/multisig-wallet-foundry/README.md

 This project has been built as a personal mini-project, and it is a role-based, multi-signature wallet with a timelock functionality built with Open Zeppelin's Role-Based Access-Control(RBAC).

-The timelock functionality kicks in with increasing amount of ETH to be sent in a transaction.
+The timelock functionality kicks in with increasing amounts of ETH to be sent in a transaction.

 A live 'unverified' contract address with Ethereum Sepolia testnet is available at [contract address](https://sepolia.etherscan.io/address/0x34da08fbaed3814e8c71691641ef0ad4fe0b7fde).